madushag/e28/p3/README.md

 ## Outside resources
 + The list of recipes was sourced from : https://github.com/LeaVerou/forkgasm/blob/master/recipes.json
 + Recipe images are loaded from a third party web site: http://forkgasm.com
++ Introduced the BootstrapVue library to experiment with styling